The assessors will score all of your questions except question 1 which is not scored.

 Provide a description of your proposed idea or technology.

-Include a description of the current state of development or readiness of the idea.
+Include a description of the current state of development.

 You can submit a single appendix as a PDF containing images and diagrams to support your answer.
 It can be no larger than 10MB and up to 2 A4 pages long.
 The font must be legible at 100% zoom.